hiiamboris/red-mezz-warehouse-gitlab-mirror/assert.md

 - clearly denotes assertion code start and end, making it possible to remove it on load (where meaning of many words may be unknown, so is arity)
 - gets silently ignored in case `assert.red` fails to include, works almost as if assertions were disabled: issue and block get skipped, leaving only a tiny performance impact

+**Why a macro and not a function?**

+- Each Red token takes some time (e.g. ~80ns on my laptop) to evaluate and sets interpreter's baseline speed.
+If we can remove assertions during load phase, we can speed the code up.
+Effectively this means users will more readily use it, extending tests coverage.
+- Reduced compiled binary size.
+- Ability to have both mandatory and optional assertions: `#assert` can be switched on/off, `assert` is always evaluated.

 **Failure behavior**

 It's not enough to show that assertion failed.
 If we did, one would have to litter assertion with `probe`s to find out what exactly went wrong.
 Not a desirable workflow.